Developed Recreation Sites

 From Kaycee, Wyoming, take Wyoming Highway 190 about 15 miles to Barnum.
 Follow the Bar C Road approximately 4 miles south.
 This road is an improved all-weather access road and travels directly through the headquarters of the Hole-in-the-Wall ranch.
 Please respect private property rights and all posted signs.
 The road will continue west another 2 miles past the boundary to the Middle Fork Management area and is graded to the first fishing access.
 The road becomes quite rough past this point (high-clearance vehicles recommended) as it travels an additional 2 miles to the Outlaw Cave campground on the rimrock of the Middle Fork Powder River Canyon.

 The Ed O. Taylor Winter Game Range is located just west of the Outlaw Cave Campground.
 Travel within the region is recommended for 4WD vehicles only.
+The Ed O. Taylor area is closed to human presence Dec 16-April 30.
 Legal public access is available from Outlaw Cave Campground to the first private land parcel, approximately 9 miles to the west.
 There is no legal public access between Outlaw Cave and Hole-in-the-Wall or between Outlaw Cave Campground and Hazelton Road.
 Access across any private land parcels requires permission of the landowner.

 Mosier Gulch Picnic Area